Go beyond clinical care

 Iowa MBA courses are typically delivered over an 8-week period, primarily on weeknights.
 A limited number of courses are delivered in a condensed format (one to five weeks in length).

-While courses can be taken in person at our Cedar Rapids campus or online, a set of core MBA classes are offered at our Iowa City campus.
+While courses can be taken online, a set of core MBA classes are offered at our Iowa City campus.
 These courses are being offered to Master of Finance and Master of Business Analytics students and may be open to dual MD/MBA students if course capacity allows.

 Typically, students begin the MBA program after completing three years of medical education and clinical experience.
 The fourth year is spent with Tippie College of Business, completing most of the core curriculum and two electives of their choosing.
 The student then returns to the MD curriculum and participates in another set of clerkships while completing the MBA capstone course (MBA:8310) if it has not already been completed.